openintegrationhub/Connectors/QualityCheckTemplate.md

 - [ ] Documentation for the authentication process (How to find API key, etc.)

-- [ ] Screen shot of the parameters for each action/trigger with sample meaningful values (if parameters are defined for given trigger/action)
+- [ ] Screenshot of the parameters for each action/trigger with sample meaningful values (if parameters are defined for given trigger/action)

 - [ ] Description of the parameters (if any) for each action/trigger